by Margot Conover, External Relations Manager

 Don’t Keep It On the (High) Level

-The message Fairtrade America is taking to the UN High Level Political Forum is one of inclusivity.
+The message Fairtrade America sends to all nations is one of inclusivity.
 Achieving the SDGs requires systems thinking and getting everyone involved.
 We can’t keep things ‘high level’ at forums where people in fancy suits discuss problems on the theoretical level.

 Solutions need to include people from all levels, from the superhero farmers who grow coffee and cocoa to the consumers savoring it at breakfast.
 Fairtrade helps link all these people so we can work together to develop big solutions.